gustavolramos/gustavolramos/README.md

 - I work as a Product Owner at CoBlue (coblue.io)
 - I'm looking for a part-time job or contract as a Flutter developer :)

+Feel free to reach out to me at gustavoloureiroramos@gmail.com.